Hardware is hard but essential

 Energy

 It is the source to make everything happen on this planet.
-Without reliable and uninterrupted energy sources, even data centers and server farms that our Digital Infrastructure would fail.
+Without reliable and uninterrupted energy sources, even data centers and server farms that power our Digital Infrastructure would fail.
 Unfortunately, the world still runs on coal and oil.
 Even keeping the climatic effects of oil aside, the current energy scenario is highly vulnerable to shocks induced by political, economic, and natural calamities.

 From coal, generating energy is a tedious process.
 After it is mined, it needs to be transported to the plant site where it is broken down into smaller pieces, gasified, used to heat water to generate steam and run turbines, processes that require active supervision and presence.
 Recently in India, mineworkers have rightfully been compared to no less than soldiers, risking their lives to keep the power plants running.